-Politics and Sociology BSc (Hons) – 2018 entry
+Politics and Sociology BSc (Hons) – 2022 entry

 Why choose this course

-At a time of growing inequalities and increasing social and political unrest, it is important to figure out how political institutions can address some of the more deeply rooted problems in society.
+At a time of growing inequality and increasing social and political unrest, it's important to understand how political institutions can address some of the more deeply rooted problems in society.

 What you will study